 Hot Chocolate Stirrers:

-Dip ends of candy cane in melted semi-sweet chocolate.
+Dip ends of those leftover candy canes and mel, then in semi-sweet chocolate.
 Sprinkle with crushed candy canes: place on a parchment paper-lined plate, and chill.
 Lightly mist large marshmallows with water.
 Sprinkle with crushed candy canes.
 And BOOM.

 Once this beautiful snow globe is made, your family will never stop looking at it!
 Create a new tradition for snow days with this super cool DIY!
 All you need are a mason jars, Elmer’s glue, scissors, glue gun, glue sticks, bottlebrush Christmas tree and glitter — lots of it!